TTI17/Lizard_Bot/README.md

 The bot has several commands for both administrators and users without rights.

 #### Disclaimer
-*This bot written on old aiogram version *
+*The bot is currently not updated due to training on the capabilities of the new version aiogram 3.4 and more.*
+*link on new version 🦎 Lizard Bot -
 ## Descriptions
 Admin bot by howkiy is a multifunctional tool for managing your Telegram community.